 5. This is usually the point at which the degree’s actual course requirements will start to be listed.
 The requirements are usually broken down into two categories: general education requirements and specialized core requirements.

 For A.A. and A.S. degrees, and some A.A.S. degrees, the degree plan will start with the bold heading “General Education Requirements Credit Hours” with a number next to it.
 The number of general education credit hours will vary by degree, but not exceed 37 hours.
-The degree will often NOT list the courses, but instead refer you to "See the General Educaiton Requirements for complete list."
-This link will take you to that list: http://www.tulsacc.edu/programs-and-courses/catalog-2012-2013/general-education-requirements-37-hours.
+The degree will often NOT list the courses, but instead refer you to "See the General Education Requirements for complete list."
+This link will take you to that list: http://www.tulsacc.edu/degrees-and-programs/catalog/catalog-2014-2015/general-education-requirements-37-hours.
 That page will show the full 37 credit hours of TCC’s general education requirements.
 Some degrees will only require 21 of those 37, or 31 or 34, so be sure and pay attention to any general education requirements that may be used as part of the core requirements (this is most commonly math and science gen-ed classes).

 General education courses can include a wide range of courses that are intended to contribute to making you a “well-rounded” student.
-They almost always include ENGL-1113 Freshman Composition I; HIST-1483 or 1493 U.S. History, and POLS-1113 American Government, but can also include science courses with and without labs; humanities courses that cover things like art, music, history, relgion, philosophy, literature, etc.; college-level math courses; a required elective, which is any course that is a fine art, foreign language or social science; and general electives.
+They almost always include ENGL-1113 Freshman Composition I; HIST-1483 or 1493 U.S. History, and POLS-1113 American Government, but can also include science courses with and without labs; humanities courses that cover things like art, music, history, religion, philosophy, literature, etc.; college-level math courses; a required elective, which is any course that is a fine arts, foreign language or social science; and general electives.

 General Education Requirements Credit Hours: 37

 6. After listing the general education courses or referring to the General Education list, the degree plan will lay out the “Specialized Course Requirements Credit Hours” and have a number out to the side of it.
-Like Gen-ed requirements, the number of specialized credit hours will vary by degree.
+Like gen-ed requirements, the number of specialized credit hours will vary by degree.
 And, the higher the number of gen-ed hours, the lower the number of specialized hours and vice versa.